Banking security & new ways to pay

 5. Card non-receipt

-When fraudsters steal mail to intercept a new/replacement card, then use it to commit card fraud and ID theft.
+When fraudsters steal post to intercept a new/replacement card, then use it to commit card fraud and ID theft.
 Anyone with a communal letterbox is at greater risk of this type of fraud.
-Test yourself to see if you're at risk of identity theft.
+Take our test to see if you're at risk of identity theft.

 Phishing emails are sent by criminals posing as genuine companies such as a bank or HMRC.
 Clicking on a link takes you to a fake website where fraudsters steal financial or personal details.
 You type in your security details, thinking they’re secure, and unwittingly pass them on to thieves.